 April is National Poetry Month!
 Celebrate with a study of nature poetry!
 Start by reading nature poems.
 Depending on the age and level of students make a study of the mechanics of poetry and how to write different kinds of poetry.
-Check out the list of books tagged ‘environmental writers‘ in our book database to find additional classroom resources.
+Check out the list of books tagged ‘environmental writers‘ in our book database to find additional resources.

 Creating a Nature Journal